SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   && rm -f /tmp/node.tar.xz
 ```

-We also need to update the base tools installed in the image to be able to extract the `NodeJS`
+We also need to update the base tools installed in the image to be
-archive.
-So we need to add `xz-utils` to the `apt-get install` present above the line
+able to extract the `NodeJS` archive.
+So we need to add `xz-utils` to
-`TODO: [HB] Update to install required tool to install NodeJS`.
+the `apt-get install` present above the line `TODO: [HB] Update to
+install required tool to install NodeJS`.

 **Remarks**:

-  - You probably noticed that we have the backend image with a `NodeJS` application.
+  - You probably noticed that we have the webapp image with a `NodeJS`
+    application.
 So the image already contains `NodeJS`.
+We have
-We have based our backend image on an
+    based our backend image on an existing image that provides an
-    existing image that provide an installation of `NodeJS`.
-In our `ha` image,
+    installation of `NodeJS`.
+In our `ha` image, we take a shortcut
-    we take a shortcut and do a manual installation of `NodeJS` with at least one
+    and do a manual installation of `NodeJS`.

-    bad practice.
+    This manual install has at least one bad practice: In the original

-    In the original image of `NodeJS` the download of the required files and then
+    image of `NodeJS` they download of the required files and then
-    check the downloads against `GPG` signatures.
-We have skipped this part in
+    check the downloads against a `GPG` signatures.
+We have skipped
-    our `ha`image but in practice, you should check everything you do to avoid
+    this part in our `ha`image, but in practice you should check every
-    issues like the `man in the middle` attack.
+    download to avoid issues like the `man in the middle` attack.

-    You can take a look to the following links if you want:
+    You can take a look at the following links if you are interested
+    in this topic:

       - [NodeJS official Dockerfile](https://github.com/nodejs/docker-node/blob/ae9e2d4f04a0fa82261df86fd9556a76cefc020d/6.3/wheezy/Dockerfile#L4-L26)
       - [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard)
       - [Man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)

-    The other reason why we have to manually install `NodeJS` by hand is that we
+    The other reason why we have to manually install `NodeJS` is that
-    cannot inherit from two images at the same time.
-As in our `ha` image, we
+    we cannot inherit from two images at the same time.
+As in our `ha`
-    already come `FROM` the `haproxy` official image, then we cannot use
+    image we already inherit `FROM` the `haproxy` official image we
-    the `NodeJS` at the same time.
+    cannot use the `NodeJS` image at the same time.

-    In fact, the `FROM` instruction from Docker can be see like Java Inheritance
+    In fact, the `FROM` instruction from Docker works like the Java
-    model.
-You can inherit only from one super class at a time.
-For example, we
+    inheritance model.
+You can inherit only from one super class at a
-    have the following hierarchy for our HAProxy image.
+    time.
+For example, we have the following hierarchy for our HAProxy
+    image.

     <a href="https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/blob/master/assets/img/image-hierarchy.png">
       <img src="https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/raw/master/assets/img/image-hierarchy.png" alt="HAProxy Image Hierarchy" width="600">
     </a>

-    There is the `FROM` Docker documentation reference:
+    Here is the reference to the Docker documentation of the `FROM` command:

       - [FROM](https://docs.docker.com/engine/reference/builder/#/from)

-It's time to install `Handlebars` and a small command line util to make it working
+It's time to install `Handlebars` and a small command line tool
-properly.
-For that, replace the `TODO: [HB] Install Handlebars and cli` by this
+`handlebars-cmd` to make it work properly.
+For that replace the `TODO:
+[HB] Install Handlebars and cli` by this Docker instruction:
-Docker instruction:

 ```
 # Install the handlebars-cmd node module and its dependencies